by Herman Melville

 - Still, even leaving Moby Dick as a particularly vicious whale aside, sperm whales have always had a reputation for being way more tough than other kinds of normal, wimpy whales like the right whale.

 - Some writers even claim that sperm whales are the vampires of the sea, constantly out for human blood.
-OK, "vampires of the sea" was our phrase, but you get the idea.
+Okay, "vampires of the sea" was our phrase, but you get the idea.

 - The result of all this is that most of the guys who have gotten accustomed to hunting right whales absolutely refuse to hunt sperm whales.